-Emancipation Day by Wayne Grady is the 2017 One Book, One Community selection.
+Broken Promise by Linwood Barclay is the 2018 One Book, One Community selection.

-- Join the Hespeler, Clemens Mill, and Preston book clubs as we discuss Emancipation Day at our September meetings.
+- Join the Hespeler, Clemens Mill, and Preston book clubs as they discuss Broken Promise at their September meetings.

 Mark your calendar and get involved – connect with us online, visit your local library, and attend the events.
 And be sure to share your OBOC thoughts with friends and family, co-workers and community members.